 These are a list of questions to stimulate discussion around the practice of Mission Command.

-- Does tight legislative and regulatory requirements, together with resource constraints, compound to work against mission command?
+- Does tight legislative and regulatory requirements, together with resource constraints, compound to work against MC?
 Do these constraints breed conservatism and indecisiveness, potentially creating a tendency towards risk aversion in a wider operational environment?

-- What is the relationship between risk and Mission Command?
-Is Mission Command easier to practice in conflict than in a peace time military?
+- What is the relationship between risk and MC?
+Is MC easier to practice in conflict than in a peacetime military?

 - How would BRIG Henricsson’s leadership mesh within a current military context?

-- Is there a requirement for the political leadership to have an understanding of Mission Command for it to be effective in a Western Democracy?
+- Is there a requirement for the political leadership to have an understanding of MC for it to be effective in a Western Democracy?

 Other PME Resources: